vwt-digital/truffleHog/README.md

                         (default), no Git object paths are excluded unless effectively excluded via the --include_paths option.
   -e ENTROPY_EXCLUDE_RE_FILE, --entropy-exclude-regex ENTROPY_EXCLUDE_RE_FILE
-			File with regular expressions (one perline), none of wihch may match a diff line in order for it to be scanned by entropy checks.
+			File with regular expressions (one per line), none of which may match a diff line in order for it to be scanned by entropy checks.
 If empty or not provided (default), all diff lines are included.
 ```